EA1JCA/Clansman/README.md

 # Clansman
-DDS upgradesfor te Clansman 320 hf radio
+DDS upgrade for the Clansman 320 hf radio